A. R. Srinivasan

-Alangadu Ramamurthi Srinivasan (born 8 April 1933), popularly known as A. R. Srinivasan and A. R. S., is an Indian stage, television and film actor.
-He was introduced to theatre by veteran dramatist YG Parthasarathy.
+Alangadu Ramamurthi Srinivasan (born 8 April 1933), popularly known as A. R. S., is an Indian stage, television and film actor.
+He was introduced to theatre by veteran dramatist Y. G. Parthasarathy.

 With a career spanning over 50 years, Srinivasan is a recipient of Kalaimamani and Central Sangeet Natak Academy Puraskar awards.

 Early life

 Born in Madras city to A. S. Ramamurthi and A. R. Saraswathi, Srinivasan studied and qualified as a lawyer.
 Upon graduation, Srinivasan worked for Philips.
 In his young days, Srinivasan was also a good cricketer and played club cricket for Sea Hawks and Madras South Zone.
 He was a classmate of Cho Ramaswamy in law college.